grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 Adding the annotations is a bit cumbersome because the `curvature` and `nudge_*` arguments cannot be specified as data-driven aesthetics for `geom_curve()` and `geom_text()`, respectively.
-However, we need them to be data-driven, as we don't want to specify the same curvature for all arrows, for example.
+However, we need them to be data-driven, as we don’t want to specify the same curvature for all arrows, for example.
 For this reason we need to save all annotations into a separate data frame.
 We then call `geom_curve()` and `geom_text()` separately for each annotation to specify dynamic